What is Series A Financing?

 Unlike seed capital, series A financing follows a strictly formal approach.
 Venture capitalists that represent the majority of investors in this round of financing are willing to complete the due diligence and valuation process before making an investment decision.
-Thus, the processes start every substantial series A financing.
+Thus, these processes start every substantial series A funding.

-The valuation of a startup is an essential part in series A financing.
-Unlike startups in the seed stage, companies that are willing to secure series A capital are able to provide more information that can be used to make informed investment decisions.
+The valuation of a startup is an essential part of series A financing.
+Unlike startups in the seed stage, companies looking to secure series A capital are able to provide more information that can be used to make informed investment decisions.

-The goals of valuation in series A financing include the identification and assessment of progress made by a company using its seed capital, as well as the efficiency of its management team.
-Additionally, the valuation process demonstrates how well a company and its management use the available resources, as well as its potential to earn profits in the future.
+The goals of valuation in series A fundraising include the identification and assessment of progress made by a company using its seed capital, as well as the efficiency of its management team.
+Additionally, the valuation process demonstrates how well a company and its management use the available resources to earn profits in the future.
 Only when the due diligence and valuation processes are completed will venture capitalists invest in a company.

 Thank you for reading CFI’s guide to Series A Financing.
 To keep learning and advancing your career, the following resources will be helpful: